Visualizing Project Plans with Charts

 Chart appearance is automatic based on your project definition:

-- Workstream names become swimlanes
+- Workstream names become color-coded sections

 - Work item sizes determine bar lengths

-- Dependencies create connecting lines
+- Dependencies create scheduling relationships

-- Capacity affects swimlane height
+- Capacity affects layout

-- Change colors (tool-dependent)
+- Change colors and fonts

 Troubleshooting